Internal Medicine for Dogs & Cats

 With veterinary internal medicine, we can treat diseases and disorders of animals' internal systems.

 Our veterinarians have extensive experience in diagnosing and treating a range of challenging cases, from disorders of the heart and immune system to reproductive issues and tumors.

-At Companion Pet Clinic of Gold Canyon, our numerous diagnostic tools and treatment methods allow us to provide quick, accurate diagnoses.
+At Companion Pet Clinic of Arizona, our numerous diagnostic tools and treatment methods allow us to provide quick, accurate diagnoses.